symfony/symfony-docs/components/console/introduction.rst

    The ``VERBOSITY_VERY_VERBOSE`` and ``VERBOSITY_DEBUG`` constants were introduced in version 2.3

-The console has five levels of verbosity.
+The console has five verbosity levels.
 These are defined in the :class:`Symfony\\Component\\Console\\Output\\OutputInterface`:

 ===========================================  ==================================  =====================